- Enjoy the peace of Bandipur, a hilltop town with incredible views

 - Climb the stairs to Swayambhunath, Kathmandu’s famous ‘Monkey Temple’, before sipping chai at Kathmandu Durbar Square

 Depending on when you arrive in Kathmandu, there may be time to start with some great sightseeing.
 Head to the Kathmandu Durbar Square, a twenty-minute walk south of Thamel, the tourist hub where most people stay.
 This public space houses an eclectic mix of architectural styles, from sixteenth-century pagoda temples to early twentieth-century neo-classical Gadi Durbar Palace.
 Linger into the early evening, as many of Kathmandu’s religious public spaces come alive at dusk when people come to worship at the temples and shrines.

 Day 2: Kathmandu to Bandipur

 From Kathmandu head west to Bandipur, about four hours’ drive away.
 Bandipur is a small town perched high on a ridge, at 1030 meters.
-As the centre of the old town is pedestrianised, you can walk among the red-brick temples and traditional old homes without the same stress of traffic as in Kathmandu.
-Bandipur used to be an important centre of garment manufacturing, and was a trading stop along the India-Tibet route.
+As the center of the old town is pedestrianized, you can walk among the red-brick temples and traditional old homes without the same stress of traffic as in Kathmandu.
+Bandipur used to be an important center of garment manufacturing and was a trading stop along the India-Tibet route.

 Day 3: Bandipur to Pokhara, trek to Bumdi (1520 meters)